NASA's most powerful telescope ever is about to change how we see the universe

 How to watch NASA launch the James Webb Space Telescope

-The lift off was penciled in for Dec.
-22 but NASA has announced the spacecraft will not fly before Dec.
-24. A new date is expected on Dec.
-17 -- and we'll make sure we update this piece then.
-Regardless of the date, you'll be able to watch the momentous lift-off online on NASA TV.
-We'll also be covering the launch over at CNET Highlights, one of our YouTube channels.
+The lift off attempt is scheduled for this Christmas Eve, Dec.
+24 at 4:20 a.m.
+PT (7:20 a.m.
+ET).
+You'll be able to watch the momentous launch online on NASA TV, and we'll also be covering the event over at CNET Highlights, one of our YouTube channels.

 Telescope or time machine?